 Module Connections

-This module is foundational to everything that follows.
-Module 22 dives deep into how to estimate and track deposit betas.
-Module 23 examines the structural deposit migration that occurred in 2022–2024 (flight to safety, flight to yield).
-Module 24 explains how deposit behavior feeds into NMD (non-maturity deposit) modeling for interest rate repricing and liquidity forecasting.
-Module 25 covers pricing strategy—how to price deposits competitively to slow decay without destroying margins.
-Module 28 examines how deposit forecasts drive term funding strategy and the management of the maturity wall.
+This foundational module on deposit behavior cascades into everything that follows in the Deposits track.
+Module 22 dives deep into the technical challenge of estimating and tracking deposit betas across different methodologies.
+Module 23 examines the structural deposit migration that occurred during 2022–2024, documenting the shift from bank deposits to money market funds and the implications for the equilibrium deposit beta and mix.
+Module 24 addresses the operational challenge of NMD (non-maturity deposit) modeling for both interest rate repricing and liquidity forecasting.
+Module 25 covers pricing strategy—the tactical decisions about how to price deposits competitively to slow decay without destroying margins.
+Module 26 and 27 examine the wholesale and brokered deposit alternatives that replace decaying core deposits.
+Finally, Module 28 (covered earlier) examines how deposit forecasts drive term funding strategy and management of the maturity wall.